“Political language is designed to make lies

 As Gulf Coast investigator, Dr. Wilma Subra stated, that the oil/Corexit is in “…the air, the water table, the sea floor sediment, the shallow surface of the beach, it is in the estuaries,… it is in the water column at 3,000-4,000 foot depth, the prevailing winds bring in the oil/Corexit to the shores and the substances are deposited inland. ..The environmental impact will last for generations.”
 The people of Bayou Corne, as well as at least 28 other Louisiana communities near the coast, are finding out how accurate Dr. Suber’s observations, offered in February of 2011, truly were.

 The massive sinkhole and enormous amount of escaping methane gas from the Bayou Corne disaster area is particularly concerning.
-Local officials have made repeated references to,“powerful underground forces”, which are causing the monster sinkhole in the swampland, which subsequently bent a gas pipeline which then formed a shocking right angle in a 400-foot section next to the bubbling hole.
+Local officials have made repeated references to, “powerful underground forces”, which are causing the monster sinkhole in the swampland, which subsequently bent a gas pipeline which then formed a shocking right angle in a 400-foot section next to the bubbling hole.
 Ultimately, this led to the evacuation of 150 homes, temporarily shutting down a four-mile stretch of nearby Highway 70, and led to a heated discussion regarding the likelihood of a methane-bubble tsunami from the 2010 Gulf of Mexico BP explosion.
 Government officials warned the Parish President that the Bayou Corne sinkhole has extremely high levels of methane in the nearby water wells.
 Subsequently, officials have warned the local leadership that these high levels of methane pose serious risks to health, fire and could even lead to large explosions.
-Officials have further warned that local residents needed to obey ANY FUTURE mandatory evacuation orders.
-However, the mass evacuation expected to occur last year, has inexplicably not been acted upon.
+Officials have further warned that local residents needed to obey coming mandatory evacuation orders.
+However, the mass evacuation expected to occur last week, has unexplainably not been acted upon.

 After looking at the government’s own data and examining the totality of government’s actions, I have concluded that the government is acting with extreme depraved indifference with regard to the citizen’s health near the 28 sinkholes.
 Let me be crystal clear about one point, methane kills and it can kill silently if exposure occurs in sufficient quantities.
 Even if the people in Louisiana, near the 28 reported sinkholes, were to, by the grace of God, able to somehow escape lethal exposure, methane in smaller doses can still mimic other health conditions and can fool a general medical practitioner but the conditions could still lead to a person’s demise.
 The latter fact related to methane exposure mimicking other health conditions works to the government’s and BP’s benefit because it temporarily provides them with plausible deniability.
 We have witnessed this same strategy as the BP health mobile health clinics, designed to treat local victims of the spill and exposure to Corexit, were purposely misdiagnosing clear cases of Corexit toxicity to escape the liability consequences.